 Ryan Medders, Ph.D.

-Dr. Ryan Medders is an assistant professor in the Communication Department.
+Dr. Ryan Medders is an associate professor in the Communication Department.
 He received his Ph.D. in Communication, with an emphasis in Technology & Society, from the University of California, Santa Barbara, his M.S. in Mass Communications from San Jose State University, and his B.A. in Political Science from Stanford University.
 His teaching specialization is mass communication and research methods, and he also teaches courses on political communication and international media.

 Dr. Medders' research addresses the social and psychological effects of the media, and he is currently examining selective exposure to and credibility assessment of online news and information.
-His work has been published in the Journal of Communication, in the book Kids and Credibility: An Empirical Examination of Youth, Digital Media Use, and Information Credibility, and in the edited collection Online Credibility and Digital Ethos: Evaluating Computer-Mediated Communication.
+His work has been published in journals including the Journal of Communication and Digital Journalism, in the book Kids and Credibility: An Empirical Examination of Youth, Digital Media Use, and Information Credibility, and in the edited collection Online Credibility and Digital Ethos: Evaluating Computer-Mediated Communication.

 Ph.D., University of California, Santa Barbara

 M.S., San Jose State University